Do I Really Need a Medicare Part D Drug Plan?

 You can enroll in a Medicare Part D drug plan from Medicare's website, or you can get help from a licensed agent.

-Here at Medicare Allies, we help our clients by running a drug comparison.
+Here at Senior Allies, we help our clients by running a drug comparison.
 We can filter the plans available in your zip code based on the exact medications you take and your preferred pharmacies.
+The costs vary greatly depending on the drug plan's formulary and which pharmacies are in-network.

-The costs vary greatly depending on the drug plan’s formulary and which pharmacies are in-network.
-Choosing the wrong drug plan can cost you thousands more than expected, so please don’t hesitate to ask for a second opinion!
+Choosing the wrong drug plan can cost you hundreds – or even thousands – more than expected, so please don't hesitate to ask for a second opinion!
+If you'd like a free Medicare drug plan comparison, give us a call at 833-801-7999 today!

 Is Medicare Part D mandatory?